opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 140    What is noticeably absent is any attempt by the Plaintiffs to explain how they satisfy the three requirements.
 In particular, there is no attempt to show how the 1st Defendant’s retention of the Balance Sum is within any of the categories which the law recognises as sufficient to render their retention unjust.

-141    The Defendants contend that this failure on the part of the Plaintiffs to found the claim in unjust enrichment on any “unjust factor” is fatal to the Plaintiffs’ case.[\[note: 119\]](#Ftn_119)
+141    The Defendants contend that this failure on the part of the Plaintiffs to found the claim in unjust enrichment on any “unjust factor” is fatal to the Plaintiffs’ case.[^119]

 142    In this regard, the Defendants cite _Wee Chiaw Sek Anna v Ng Li-Ann Genevieve (sole executrix of the estate of Ng Hock Seng, deceased and another_ (“_Anna_”), where the CA observed at \[134\]: